Skip to content

 Week 1: Introduction to the FMA™ Model

-The coach is introduced to a holistic, systematic framework for preparing an MMA athlete across all qualities (physical, technical, tactical, recovery, lifestyle).
-The week establishes the why behind a unifying model in a sport that lacks one, and gives the coach a scaffold to build their own structure on top of.
+You are introduced to a holistic, systematic framework for preparing an MMA athlete across all qualities (physical, technical, tactical, recovery, lifestyle).
+FMA stands for the three dimensions that must be developed in parallel to produce a complete competitor: · F = Fighter — the mental dimension · M = Martial Artist — the technical and tactical dimension · A = Athlete — the physical dimension The first week establishes the why behind a unifying model in a sport that lacks one and gives you a scaffolding to build your own structure upon.

 2